willyd/protobuf/vsprojects/readme.txt

-This directory contains project files for compiling Protocol Buffers using MSVC.
-This is not the recommended way to do Protocol Buffer development -- we prefer to develop under a Unix-like environment -- but it may be more accessible to those who primarily work with MSVC.
+This directory contains cmake files that can be used to generate MSVC project files in order to build protobuf on windows.
+You need to have cmake installed on your computer before proceeding.

 Compiling and Installing
 ========================